bede/knownknowns/README.md

 > [there are known knowns; there are things we know we know](https://en.wikipedia.org/wiki/There_are_unknown_unknowns)

-A simple workflow for quickly estimating a FASTQ's containment of target genomes using Sourmash.
-Useful for validating spike-in positive controls.
+A workflow for quickly estimating the containment of one or more genomes in a FASTQ file.
 Plots and outputs containment values in CSV format.

 ## Requirements